-I am currently a PhD Student in the Integrative Conservation and Forest Resources program at the University of Georgia.
+I am currently a PhD Candidate in the Integrative Conservation and Forest Resources program at the University of Georgia.
 I am a conservation social scientist who focuses on environmental perception and how it influences people’s behaviors, ecotourism, and conservation decision-making.
 My PhD research asks the question, “What is the role of an iconic species in the formation of a person’s sense of place?”
 I examined this question with two case species, the live oak and Loggerhead sea turtle, from many angles on the Georgia Coast, including resident and tourist interviews, surveys, and participant photography.

 You can learn more about my research here: